 “Volume trend.
 The volume trend should be downward...7 out of every 10 formations show a downward volume pattern.”

 - Thomas Bulkowski, Encyclopedia of Chart Patterns (p.
 821)Key Insight: Volume decline during a falling wedge shows selling pressure is weakening.
 Each push lower happens on less conviction.
 Wedge breakouts can occur on lighter volume than triangles - 70% of formations display this downward volume pattern.
+For a complete breakdown of wedge identification and trading strategies, see our rising wedge vs falling wedge guide.

 Falling wedge with declining volume during formation - bullish reversal setup - BTC/USDT (3min, KuCoin) detected by ChartScout